Shopify/polaris/polaris.shopify.com/content/design/layout.md

 ## What are layout components?

-Polaris [layout components](/components/layout-and-structure) define the structure and spacing of user interfaces in a fast and composable way.
+Polaris layout components define the structure and spacing of user interfaces in a fast and composable way.
 They create consistent layouts across all components and pages of an application.
 Developers can use these components to quickly create flexible pages and features without worrying about the underlying structure or CSS code.

 Each layout component encapsulates CSS styles commonly found in the Shopify admin.
 Passing different values to the component props will render different CSS styles.

+You can browse all [layout and structure components](/components/layout-and-structure), as well as view usage guidelines and examples for each component.

 ---